Justin Turner Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

+- The Tigers pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Tigers have the 20th-ranked team ERA across all league pitching staffs (4.49).
+- The Tigers have a 4.46 team ERA that ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to rank 15th in baseball in home runs surrendered (137 total, 1.2 per game).
+- Tigers pitchers combine to surrender 138 total home runs at a rate of 1.2 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.